18Jun2026

 Klaus Wecken · Tech Entrepreneur

-Known as one of the early and consistent backers of European SaaS and proptech, Wecken & Cie is the Basel-based family office of technology entrepreneur Klaus Wecken.
-Rather than pursuing a broad mandate, the office concentrates on scalable software businesses and property technology companies with European roots.
-This clear thematic focus sets it apart from more generalist family offices in the region.
+Known as an early and steady backer of European SaaS and proptech, Wecken & Cie is the Basel-based family office of the tech entrepreneur Klaus Wecken.
+Rather than pursuing a broad mandate, therefore, the office concentrates on scalable software and property-technology companies with European roots.
+As a result, this clear focus sets it apart from more generalist offices in the region.

 SaaS Proptech Venture

-How to Use This Single Family Office List Switzerland Effectively
+How to Use This Single Family Office List in Switzerland

-Because this Single Family Office List Switzerland relies only on verifiable information, you can confidently treat it as a foundation for deeper research.
-Moreover, this ensures a high level of reliability.
-In addition, it improves comparability across different sources.
+Because this Single Family Office List Switzerland relies only on verifiable information, you can treat it as a base for deeper research.
+Moreover, it improves comparability across different sources.
+In addition, it pairs well with adjacent themes, such as custodian choice and manager selection.
+Consequently, you can move from a simple name list towards real, structured insight.

 Rating: 5.00/5.
 From 1 vote.